Bajre ka Thepla

 Wash and peel the potato and MW for 8 mins.
 Soak and peel the skin.
 Cube and keep it aside.

 Heat oil in a non stick pan.
 Once hot add cumin seeds and dried red chili.
-Saute for couple of secs.
+Saute for a couple of secs.
 Then add hing and turmeric powder.

 Now add finely chopped tomatoes and cook in simmer till the tomatoes become soft.